International Laser Display Association: Image transfer format

-ILDA Connector
+Connector

 ILDA specifies a hardware interface used to control laser projectors.
 ISP-DB25 is a DB-25 connector governing the X/Y servo position, per-color output, safety isolators etc.

-ILDA Annual Conference and Award Ceremony
+Annual Conference and Award Ceremony

 Every year, the ILDA sponsors a conference and award Ceremony since 1988.
 These conferences give digital media light show artists the opportunity to network, and showcase their most recent work, while the Award Ceremonies are a place for members to advertise and promote their artistic talent.
-Companies who have won the most awards are LOBO Electronic, Audio Visual Imagineering, LFI/Laser Fantasy International, Laser Images Inc. (“Laserium”) and Laser Medium.
+Companies who have won the most awards are LOBO Electronic, Audio Visual Imagineering, LFI/Laser Fantasy International, Laser Images Inc. ("Laserium") and Laser Medium.
 Awards include several different Artistic categories and the Fenning Award, which credits technical achievement.
 But the highest honor of all is the Career Achievement Award, which is based on years of success, innovation, and over all quality of work.

 The ILDA Conference started in 1987 and ILDA members and non-members can both participate.
-The Conference holds the ILDA Awards announcements, the Advanced Technology Workshop, a performance of light shows called the “Lase-off,” and seminar and business meetings.
+The Conference holds the ILDA Awards announcements, the Advanced Technology Workshop, a performance of light shows called the "Lase-off", and seminar and business meetings.